 Wealthfront is a financial services platform that provides investment, retirement, and cash management products to retail investors.

-Wealthfront makes money via advisory fees, interest on issued loans, debit card fees, and money invested by its partner bank.
+Wealthfront makes money via advisory fees, interest on issued loans, interchange fees, and interest earned on cash.

-Founded in 2008 and headquartered in Palo Alto, California, Wealthfront became one of America’s leading robo-advisors.
+Founded in 2008 and headquartered in Palo Alto, California, Wealthfront has become one of America’s leading robo-advisors.
 The company has more than $20 billion in assets under management while having raised a total of $204.5 million.

 Wealthfront is a FinTech company that offers various fund management and investment products to retail investors.

 Opening an account with Wealthfront allows consumers to high-interest checking account without the need for paying fees.
 Users can even benefit from a 0.35% APY while receiving a debit that can be used for purchases.
 The checking account is offered in cooperation with Green Dot Bank.

 Second, Wealthfront users can opt in to have parts of their account balance invested every month.
 The company puts the majority of money into a globally diversified portfolio of low-cost index funds (mostly ETFs).